SystemsApproach/private5g/cloud.rst

    Example use case that requires ongoing runtime control.

+In other words, Runtime Control defines an abstraction layer on top of a collection of backend components, effectively turning them into externally visible (and controllable) cloud services.
+Sometimes a single backend component implements the entirety of a service, but in the case of 5G, which is constructed from a collection of disaggregated components, Runtime Control is where we define an API that logically integrates those components into a unified and coherent service.
+It is also an opportunity to “raise the level of abstraction” for the underlying subsystems and hiding implementation details.

-We describe this API in Section 6.4.
+We describe this connectivity interface in Section 6.4.
 For now, our focus is on the main issues Runtime Control must address in order to offer such an API.
 At a high level, it must:

-* Support new end-to-end abstractions that may cross multiple backend subsystems.

-* Associate control and configuration state with those abstractions.

-* Support *versioning* of this configuration state, so changes can be rolled back as necessary, and an audit history may be retrieved of previous configurations.

-* Adopt best practices of *performance*, *high availability*, *reliability*, and *security* in how this abstraction layer is implemented.

-* Support *Role-Based Access Controls (RBAC)*, so that different principals have different visibility into and control over the underlying abstract objects.

-* Be extensible, and so able to incorporate new services and new abstractions for existing services over time.
+1. Authenticate the principal wanting to perform the operation.

+2. Determine if that principal has sufficient privilege to carry out the operation.

+3. Push the new parameter setting(s) to one or more backend components.

+4. Record the specified parameter setting(s), so the new value(s) persist.

 Central to this role is the requirement that Runtime Control be able to represent a set of abstract objects, which is to say, it implements a *data model*.
-While there are several viable options for the specification language used to represent the data model, for Runtime Control we use YANG.
-This is for three reasons.
-First, YANG is a rich language for data modeling, with support for strong validation of the data stored in the models and the ability to define relations between objects.
-Second, it is agnostic as to how the data is stored (i.e., not directly tied to SQL/RDBMS or NoSQL paradigms), giving us a generous set of engineering options.
-Finally, YANG is widely used for this purpose, meaning there is a robust collection of YANG-based tools that we can build upon.
+The API is then generated from this data model, and persistent state associated with instances of the models is stored in a Key/Value store.
+Aether uses YANG to specify the models, in part because it is a rich language for data modeling, but also because there is a robust collection of YANG-based tools that we can build upon.

 .. _reading_yang:
 .. admonition:: Further Reading